* YPF accused of hiding risk of nationalization

 * Majority stake seized from Repsol in April 2012

-Feb 6 (Reuters) - YPF SA, the Argentina energy company seized by that country's government last year, was sued in the United States on behalf of investors who allegedly were not warned of the risks of nationalization prior to a March 2011 securities offering.
+Feb 6 (Reuters) - YPF SA, the Argentina energy company seized by that country’s government last year, was sued in the United States on behalf of investors who allegedly were not warned of the risks of nationalization before a March 2011 securities offering.